-Planning a trip to Florida?
-Take a look at this guide to renting a car and filling up in Orlando, Florida.
+Planning a trip to the Sunshine State and want to drop in on Mickey Mouse?
+Then take a look at this guide to car hire in Orlando, Florida.

 Orlando.
 Nicknamed “The City Beautiful” and home to Walt Disney World, Universal Orlando Resort and lots and lots of old people.
 It’s warm weather and tourist attractions make it one 0f the most desirable destinations in the world.
 In 2016, 68 million people visited the area, which is more than the population of the UK!